 Wired GPS Car trackers

 If you're working in haulage, it gets even better.
 Transport managers can track all of their vehicles on one panel, allowing them to update clients about deliveries and see if there's any delays or issues with any vehicle in the fleet.
-What's more, many wired GPS trackers are easy to install, and in some cases it only take a few wires to connect the GOS tracker into your vehicle's electrics.
-Of course this does vary based on the tracker you choose, so it's wise to read up on all the features before making a purchase.
+What's more, many wired GPS trackers are easy to install, and in some cases, it only takes a few wires to connect the GPS tracker into your vehicle's electrics.
+Of course, this does vary based on the tracker you choose, so it's wise to read up on all the features before making a purchase.

 It's clear to see the benefits of these type of trackers, and you may be swayed towards a wired tracker already, but it's well worth reading on to see the benefits of magnetic trackers, as they do have some additional benefits you may not have considered.

 Wired trackers may be great for many people, whether in business or for their own personal vehicles, but magnetic GPS trackers offer a more flexible solution for those who have the need to track more than just one thing.
 Whether you have two vehicles but only have one in use at any one time, or you'd like to keep tabs on a bike or other moving object, a magnetic GPS tracker can allow you to protect and track whatever object you wish without having to purchase additional trackers so long as you don't want to track them all at the same time, of course.

 Magnetic GPS trackers can be easily fixed via a magnet to any metal object, such as a bike, tractor, or your teen's new car, allowing you to monitor their position or speed when they're on the road, and use it for security for your vehicle when they're not.
 It can be the perfect salve for a worried parent, and a flexible way to keep tabs a newly qualified driver's skills until you've been reassured that they know what they're doing on the road.